 - Click it!

-Catalina ramps up the security requirements and not only requires the developers to be verified, but the software to be notarized (scanned for malware).
-It also has a more complicated process for allow unverified software.
+Catalina ramped up the security requirements and not only requires the developers to be verified, but the software to be notarized (scanned for malware).
+Allowing unverified software now requires a Terminal command, for example:

 sudo spctl --master-disable

 Once you have installed and run your plugin, you should be able to continue to run it when you re-enable Gatekeeper: